meizabel/documentation/java/commands.md

 # Writing Commands

-Commands, as well as Events and Aggregate State
+Commands, as well as Events and Aggregate State are defined as protobuf messages